Burdock Root

-Burdock is a plant native to Europe and Asia that now grows all over the United States as a weed in places like forests, pastures, and along roadsides.
-The roots and seeds of burdock have been used in traditional medicine for centuries, and are still widely used today to relieve and improve a variety of health problems and conditions.
+Burdock is native to Europe and Asia, but today, this weed grows all over the U.S. in places like forests, pastures, and roadsides.
+The roots and seeds of burdock have been used in traditional medicine for centuries, and are still widely used today to relieve and improve a variety of health problems.

-I initially learned about burdock a few years ago when researching natural remedies for constipation, but this plant does far more than just relieve constipation!
+I initially learned about burdock a few years ago when researching natural remedies for constipation.
+The cool thing is that this plant does far more than just relieve constipation!

-Here are 5 amazing health benefits associated with burdock (backed by scientific evidence), along with where you may be able to find this highly therapeutic plant.
+Here are 5 amazing health benefits associated with burdock, backed by scientific evidence.

 1. Improves Digestion

-Burdock contains inulin—a naturally occurring soluble fiber that stimulates the growth of “good” bacteria in your colon to improve digestion and support regular bowel movements.
-If you’re feeling backed up or constipated, drinking burdock root tea may help move things along and help you find relief.
+Burdock contains inulin—a naturally occurring soluble fiber that stimulates the growth of “good” bacteria in your colon.
+This supports regular bowel movements and improves digestion.

 2. Fights Inflammation and Cancer